Max Strus NBA Playoffs Player Props: Heat vs. Nuggets

 Max Strus Insights vs. the Nuggets

-- Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- The Nuggets are the eighth-best defensive squad in the NBA, allowing 112.5 points per game.

-- The Nuggets are the best squad in the NBA, conceding 40.8 rebounds per game.
+- On defense, the Nuggets have given up 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.
+- On the glass, the Nuggets are No. 1 in the NBA, giving up 40.8 rebounds per game.

 Max Strus vs. the Nuggets